MakersAsylumIndia/IS_Project_Template/README.md

 Each section is ready with headings like:

-- 🌟 Project Title
+- Project Title
-- ❓ Problem Statement
+- Problem Statement
+- Bill of Materials (BOM)
-- 💡 Solution Overview
+- Solution Overview
-- 🛠 Skills Used
-- 🧰 CAD/Circuit/Code Files
-- 📸 Images or Videos
+- SDG Goals Associated
-- 🔗 External Links or Drive Files
+- Circuit & CAD Files
+- Media Gallery
+- License

 Please **do not delete the headings** — just replace the placeholder content under each.